pegwymonie/okra/README.md

 Lessons:
 * lessons are how characters grow and learn
 * lessons are assigned to a specific statictic when they are earned.
-* Aptitudes, Skills, and Proficienies require double the next rank value of lessons resolved to advance.
+* Aptitudes, Skills, and Proficienies require double the next rank value of experience to advance.
-* Aspects require triple the next rank value of lessons resolved to advance.
+* Aspects require triple the next rank value of experience to advance.

 Natual Lessons:
 * You can complete a lesson by performing actions including the stat.